usarscotus/legal-directory/frcp/rule_5.md

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Certificate of Service .
 No certificate of service is required when a paper is served by filing it with the court's electronic-filing system.
 When a paper that is required to be served is served by other means:

-(i) if the paper is filed, a certificate of service must be filed with it or within a reasonable time after service; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) if the paper is filed, a certificate of service must be filed with it or within a reasonable time after service; and

-&nbsp;&nbsp;(ii) if the paper is not filed, a certificate of service need not be filed unless filing is required by court order or by local rule.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) if the paper is not filed, a certificate of service need not be filed unless filing is required by court order or by local rule.

 &nbsp;&nbsp;(2) Nonelectronic Filing .
 A paper not filed electronically is filed by delivering it: